-Rebecca Bech is the Deputy Administrator for APHIS’ Plant Protection and Quarantine (PPQ) program.
-In this position, she provides executive leadership and direction to a nationally dispersed staff responsible for safeguarding U.S. animal and plant resources from destructive pests and diseases.
+Osama El-Lissy is the Deputy Administrator for the Animal and Plant Health Inspection Services’ Plant Protection and Quarantine (PPQ).
+In this position, he leads and directs a nationally dispersed staff that safeguards U.S. animal and plant resources from destructive pests and diseases.

 Bethany Jones is the Deputy Administrator of Legislative and Public Affairs (LPA) for the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS).
 In this position, she provides leadership and guidance to effectively communicate APHIS policy developments and program accomplishments.
 Ms. Jones is responsible for the overall planning and direction of LPA activities, which include media and industry outreach, legislative analysis, Freedom of Information and Privacy Act requests, production of informational materials, and response to media, congressional, intergovernmental, and citizen inquiries about APHIS programs.